botpress/docs/docs/nlu/intent-matching.md

 ![](assets/intent-matching-qna-conversation.png)

-> This method is not considered best practice, but it does the job for quick demonstrations.
+&gt; This method is not considered best practice, but it does the job for quick demonstrations.
 However, we recommend using the first method if you have basic intents without any slots.

 ### Method 3: Combining Switch Case and Slot Skill